issactoast/EnBlog/content/project/example-external-project.md

 date = "2014-01-01"

 # Project title.
-title = "Dependance in life insurances"
+title = "Dependance in life insurances."

 # Project summary to display on homepage.
 summary = "Research related about the dependance in life insurance."